Mozzarella in carrozza: the original recipe

-Like many of Italy’s most delicious recipes, mozzarella in carrozza (“mozzarella in a carriage”) has humble origins too.
-The idea came from the custom among less well-off families, who could not afford to waste food, to use up stale bread and no-longer fresh mozzarella in a new and tasty dish.
+Like many of Italy’s most delicious recipes, mozzarella in carrozza (“mozzarella in the carriage”) has humble origins too.
+The idea comes from the custom among less well-off families, who could not afford to waste food, to use up stale bread and no-longer fresh mozzarella in a new and tasty dish.

 Over time the recipe for mozzarella in carrozza conquered Lazio kitchens, to establish itself as a classic too in Roman tradition.

 The name “mozzarella in carrozza” refers to the fact that the two slices of bread form the “carriage”, within which the cheese travels.

 - 1 fist-sized ball mozzarella, cut into approximately 1/4-inch slices, then strips

 - 1/2 cup whole milk

 - 1 egg

 Make sandwiches out of the bread and mozzarella, leaving a little margin around the edges unfilled with cheese and the anchovies fillet, and press the edges together with your fingers to help seal.
 Pour the milk into 1 soup bowl, the flour into another, and beat the egg with salt and pepper in another.
 Warm the oil in the frying pan over medium heat.
 Dunk the sandwiches briefly, 1 by 1, in the milk, then dredge in the flour, then dip in the beaten egg.
 Fry in hot oil on each side until crisp and golden and remove to a paper towel.